39 Nursing skills for resume

 Example:

-Motivated and compassionate Pediatric Nurse Student with strong clinical skills, including patient assessment, medication administration, and vital sign monitoring.
+Motivated and compassionate Pediatric Nurse Student with strong clinical abilities, including patient assessment, medication administration, and vital sign monitoring.
 Can communicate effectively with children and families, creating a safe and comforting environment while implementing treatment plans.
 Eager to contribute to a team environment and provide high-quality care to patients.

 Education